putyourlightson/craft-blitz/README.md

 ### Cache Storage

 The storage type to use for storing cached pages.
-The default and recommended storage type is “Blitz File Storage”.
-This stores cached pages as static HTML files in the specified “Folder Path”.
+The default and recommended storage type for most sites is “Blitz File Storage”.
+This stores cached pages as static HTML files in the specified “Folder Path” and is extremely performant.

 A “Yii Cache Storage” type is also available and will use whatever cache component Craft is set up to use.
 You can configure Craft to use alternative cache storage (MemCache, Redis, etc.) by overriding the cache application component from `config/app.php` as [explained in the docs](https://docs.craftcms.com/v3/config/app.html#cache-component).
+This is the recommended storage type for load balanced web servers and cloud platforms such as [Heroku](https://www.heroku.com/).

 ### Reverse Proxy Purger